oschl-git/jecna-wa-certificates/answers/ADFo.md

 	**A Page-rendering computation.**

- - A validation is used in an application form page to ensure integrity of the data entered by users?
+ - A validation is used in an application form page to ensure integrity of the data entered by users.
+True or False?

 	**True**